 Lucy and I left Ben busy preparing his boat ready for the following Hurricane, Jose, due to arrive in three days time and to inspect the damage made by solar panel frames that were peeled off the stadium roof and hurled through Mistress’ deck and hull like javelins.

-The water flowing back out of the lagoon had a sage green colour and was tainted by diesel for the rest of the day, slowly clearing over the next day or two. we had to become conscious of hygiene as we started to clean the place up.
+The water flowing back out of the lagoon had a sage green colour and was tainted by diesel for the rest of the day, slowly clearing over the next day or two. we had to become conscious of hygiene and pollution as we started to clean up Shrimpies.

-I slept pretty well that night after being up two days straight.
-Hearing gunshots across the channel drew me to the dockside.
-Looking across to Sandy Ground, across the channel and out to Marigot Bay revealed nothing, there was only darkness where before there were lights marking the shore and streets of St Martin.
+I slept pretty well, the night after, having been up two days straight.
+Hearing gunshots across the channel had drawn me to the dockside.
+Looking across to Sandy Ground, across the channel and out to Marigot Bay revealed nothing, there was only darkness where before there had been lights marking the line of the shore and the streets of St Martin.
 This felt like a new dark age.

 The morning came peacefully and we stirred into life to continue cleaning up.
-Jaco came by and relayed his account of his knife edge survival with his family.
-His shelter barely held together and he was at the mercy of the looters that came out mercilessly after the hurricane.
+Jaco came by and relayed his account of his knife-edge survival with his family.
+His shelter barely held together and he was vulnerable to the looters that came out mercilessly after the hurricane.
 Jaco’s boat, Osler, was not on its mooring and as far as we knew lost.
-Andy launched a dinghy and revived a waterlogged outboard and we headed off to check on our boats.
+Andy launched a dinghy and revived a waterlogged outboard and we headed off to check on our own boats.

 Passing the lagoon bridge, we noticed some debris tangles around a column, barely recognisable as a green monohull.
 Sticks, wires and broken panels lay flat on the surface.
 Rigging tangled where the bridge control room used to be.
 I guessed the mast was still up as the vessel was swept under the bridge in the storm.

-The outboard spluttered it’s way around the peninsular revealing a handful of vessels dismasted still on their moorings a couple of masts sticking out of the water marking their sunken vessels and wrecks scattered on the shore.
+The outboard spluttered its way around the peninsular revealing a handful of vessels dismasted still on their moorings a couple of masts sticking out of the water, spindly gravestones marking the position of their sunken vessels and wrecks scattered on the shore.
 There was no Glee.
 We went to check on Yordan who nestled his small vessel between Growler, wrecked in 2014 by Gonzalo and the shore.
 His hatch was tied down from the outside indicating he had made it out and onto shore.
 SV Providence was perched high on the causeway bridge next to the road.
-A sorry looking state but relief to see Gregg on deck doing what he could to secure his vessel.
+A sorry looking state but a relief to see Gregg on deck doing what he could to secure his vessel.

-We continued the search for Glee south of the causeway past Port De Pleasance, taking in the scale of the destruction and circling round toward the airport back under the bridge, Andy spied Osler, Jaco’s boat, well up on the rocks without its mizzen mast but otherwise looking fairly sound.
-Andy had been moored near Jaco and we continued round the shore to where he had left her.
-She wasn’t there but as we moved toward a mast 50 metres away sticking out of the water with a tattered dinghy flying like a flag from it, Andy recognised it as his boat; now sunk in the lagoon.
-Neither of us showed any emotion for our lost vessels, I felt disconnected and in awe of how different the world had become.
-Andy lit a cigarette, turned the dinghy north to make our way to Marina Royale, eyes open for a needle in a haystack: Glee in a jumble of beached craft.
-No joy; of any description.
-Returning to Shrimpy’s and spying my rucksack had me realise how little I had left.
-I remember when I was packing thinking “I’ll leave that, I’ll pick it up after…”
+We continued the search for Glee south of the causeway past Port De Pleasance, taking in the scale of the destruction and circling around toward the airport back under the bridge, Andy spied Osler, Jaco’s boat, resting at an acute angle well up on the rocks without its mizzen mast but otherwise looking fairly sound.
+Andy had been moored near Jaco and we continued around the shore to where he had left her.
+She wasn’t there but as we moved toward a mast 50 metres away sticking out of the water with a deflated dinghy flying like a tattered flag from it, Andy recognised it as his boat; now sunk in the lagoon.